sschoener/sschoener.github.io/_posts/2025-08-07-vector-debug-codegen.md

 1411  addps        xmm0, xmmword ptr [rsp+1F0h]
 1419  movaps       xmmword ptr [rsp+220h], xmm0
 ```
 Note how `VEC_SSE` consistently uses the XMM registers, whereas `VEC_BUILTIN_OCL_WRAP` constantly bounces back and forth: copy using general purpose registers, math via XMM registers.
-That's where the slow down comes from.
+That's likely where the slowdown comes from.
+I have not managed to avoid this (I have tried removing the union, for example, and that doesn't help at all).

 For the particular use-case I needed, I ended up going with wrapping Clang's vector types in a struct.
 Yes, the debug performance is terrible.
 Yes, that means that debug builds need to run with `-O1`.
 But if you want to retain control over the interface of your `float3` type, then that's the best option I have found.
 I hope I can one day write a note about how `-O1` is actually great for debuggability, but as it stands I have not run those experiments yet.